mdn/content/files/en-us/web/api/filesystemdirectoryhandle/entries/index.md

 The **`entries()`** method of the
 {{domxref("FileSystemDirectoryHandle")}} interface returns a new asynchronous iterator for the iteration of the key-value pairs of the entries within the `FileSystemDirectoryHandle` on which this method is called.
-The order of iteration is vague.
 The key-value pairs are in the form of an array like `[key, value]`.

 ## Syntax